sevenval/flat-docs/reference/actions/serve.md

 ## Usage

-The `$request/path` is resolved relatively to `dir`.
+The `$request/path` is resolved relative to `dir`.
 If the resolved path references a directory instead of a file, `index.html` within that directory is used instead.
 If `$request/path` references a directory but does not end with a slash (`/`), a `301 Moved Permanently` redirection to the same path with a trailing slash (`/`) is executed.

 If the requested file is found, the following HTTP header fields are set: